Research

 The Questions that Drive Us:

-What are the environmental factors that guide migratory PGCs during embryogenesis?
+What are the genetic and non-genetic factors guide migratory PGCs?

-How are potent reproductive signals, such as lipid hormones, spatiotemporally controlled throughout the germline lifecycle?
+How are potent reproductive signals, such as signaling isoprenoids, spatiotemporally controlled in early gonad development?

 How is PGC migration coordinated with other reproductive developmental processes?